serhiiur/FastAPI-Docker-Swarm-Deploy/README.md

 - JSON logging
 - Ruff for linting, Ty for type checking
 - Pytest for testing
+- Pre-commit hooks to perform actions (formatting, testing etc.) before pushing code to the repository
 - Deploy to Docker Swarm multi-node cluster
 - Configs and Secrets management using Docker capabilities
 - VMs provisioning with Lima